gegis/taboo.cms/README.md

 +reuse client admin abstract code
 +fix admin styles and vars
 +fix rsuite changes

-make auto run db setup, for things like to ensure admin user, basice pages, home, about, contact when creating admin and admin role first time - add all resources
++make auto run db setup, for things like to ensure admin user, basic pages, home, about, contact +when creating admin and admin role first time - add all resources

+implement cms-cli
+implement layouts module
+make layouts dynamic
-clean and make nice default tpl for frontend implement layouts module make layouts dynamic double check cms core for removing action from routes and other actions for health endpoint
+clean and make nice default tpl for frontend double check cms core for removing action from routes and other actions for health endpoint implement migrations

 ## Build and Deploy